ailtoncordeiro/ailtoncordeiro/README.md

 I'm Ailton Cordeiro,

-I have a degree in Systems Development, in addition to a specialization in cybersecurity, and I currently work as DevOps at Instituto Senai de Inovação - ISI-TICS, I also work as a fullstack developer.
+I have a degree in Systems Development, in addition to a specialization in cybersecurity.
+I also work as a fullstack developer.

 <br/>
 <br/>